¡Choosing sustainable Tropical Oil!

 We are committed to ensuring a risk-free workplace, through internal controls to avoid hazards, injuries, risks, or illnesses.
 We provide constant training to our workers; so they know how to properly use their work equipment and carry out their work safely and efficiently.

-With our Occupational Health and Safety practices in place, we strive to minimize the risks of accidents, injuries, deaths, and illnesses, achieving zero deaths registered as a result of occupational accidents.
+With our Occupational Health and Safety practices in place, we strive to minimize the risks of accidents, injuries, deaths, and illnesses, achieving zero deaths registered in 2018 and 2019 as a result of occupational accidents.

 Medical care in the workplace